abcboy101/notes/LGPE/README.md

 </tr>
 </table>

-In the mainland Chinese versions, the ability to transfer Pokémon from Pokémon GO is removed.
+In the Chinese versions, the ability to transfer Pokémon from Pokémon GO is removed.
 This was done by removing the "Open Pokémon GO Settings" option in the Options menu, and blocking the entrance to the GO Park complex with a Youngster.

 Other NPCs that refer to GO Park have their dialogue edited so as not to mention it, typically either by removing the offending sentence or by making the sentence refer to Fuchsia City in general instead.